While you are looking for housing you will learn that there are no hard and fast rules about the condition and appearance of property in Italy.

 There are various types of rental contracts:-

-3+2 contract “Canone Concordato” where the owner is obliged to use the UPPI etc or other agency’s assistance to calculate the rental amount that can be requested.
+3+2 contract “Canone Concordato” where the owner is obliged to respect the rent control official agencies indications.
 Also with this contract a 1 year minimum period is usually required after which one can be released from the contract giving 3 or 6 months notice.
+For diplomatic clients there is a clause to provide only 2 months notice of early departure.

 Gas, electricity, telephone and internet